What are the steel cutting options?

 (Fig. 2: CO2 laser diagram)

 Each cut that uses heat has what is known as a heat affected zone (HAZ).
 The HAZ is the area of the material that has been affected by the heat used to cut.
-This can lead to the metal being a little bit stronger in that area, or possibly less pliable.
+This can lead to the metal being a little bit stronger or weaker in that area, or possibly less ductile.
 Each process has a different HAZ associated with it, which is something you will want to take into consideration when deciding what cut process to use.